Prioritized initiative portfolio

 If AI activity is spreading faster than ownership, workflow adoption, technical feasibility, and value tracking, Goldmont can help bring it under control.

-Start with a focused diagnostic or confirm fit for the 90-Day AI Operating Model Sprint.
+Start with a focused diagnostic or confirm fit for the AI Operating Model Sprint.